 - An incomplete loan application

-With planning and support from experts, such as your lender and real estate agent, many of these issues can be resolved before they delay the closing.
-If as a buyer you are worried about a delay, you can feel empowered by the number of common delays that are within your control to prevent.
-There are also, however, some possible delays that can come from issues on the part of the current homeowner.
-These include:
+With planning and support from professionals, such as your lender and real estate agent, you can resolve many of these issues before they delay closing.
+Buyers must juggle many tasks before they reach the closing table, but you should feel empowered knowing that many of the triggers of many common delays are all within your control to prevent.

-- Repairs not completed as agreed/issues discovered during the final walkthrough
+- Repairs not completed as agreed or issues discovered during the final walk-through

 - Complications revealed by a title company’s title search

 Issues On The Lender’s End

 Inexperienced loan officers can cause delays.
 That’s why it’s important to choose your lender carefully.
 If possible, request a dry closing to schedule the transfer of funds after your paperwork is signed and completed.
 A dry closing may help you avoid additional delays caused by an inexperienced lender.
 You’ll need to get the seller’s permission first to use this strategy.